Priyanka2503/capstone-project/README.md

 # Heart Failure Prediction with MICROSOFT AZURE

-In this project, I will be creating two models:one using Automated ML one customized model whose hyperparameters are tuned using HyperDrive for predicting death event of a patient.I had compared the performance of both the models and deploy the best performing model.
+In this project, I will be creating two models:one using Automated ML one customized model whose hyperparameters are tuned using HyperDrive for predicting death event of a patient.I had compared the performance of both the models and deploy the best performing model.Here I have used the heart failure prediction dataset.

  ## Project Workflow